metarhia/jstp-java/README.md

 ```
 #### JSTP receiver
 You can process received values not only via single handler, but by several
 ones.
-They can be added or removed to certain `JSTP receiver`, generated
+They can be added or removed from `JSTP receiver` via `addHandler()` and
-similarly to `JSTPHandler`.
+`removeHandler() methods.
+JSTP receiver is generated similarly to `JSTPHandler`.
 To generate receiver, you need to do the following:

 ```java
 @JSTPReceiver